Depression

 • TCAs (imipramine, amitriptyline): readily available and affordable.
 More side effects.
 Preferred for patients with insomnia (one SE is hypersomnia)

-• Buproprion: alternative for patients on SSRIs who have sexual dysfunction
+• Buproprion: an alternative for patients on SSRIs who have sexual dysfunction

-• Atypical antipsychotic (clozapine, risperidone, olanzapinie, quietapine): adjuvants, potentiate antidepressant effect and treat psychotic symptoms
+• Atypical antipsychotics (clozapine, risperidone, olanzapine, quetiapine): adjuvants, potentiate antidepressant effect, and treat psychotic symptoms

 • Thyroid hormones (levothyroxine, liothyronine): adjuvant,